d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: Additional experimental results

 \subsection{More visualization results on KV state dynamics}

-To further substantiate our findings in~\cref{sec:state-obs}, we visualize additional KV state dynamics.
-In~\cref{fig:more-kv-states}, which visualizes the trajectories of the key states and value states of the same masked token during decoding, both are closely aligned in both trajectory shape and magnitude, and both exhibit the same gradual–rapid–stable dynamic pattern.
-This result suggests that, for both key states and value states, it is sufficient to update them only during the rapid-change phase, where these KV states can be safely cached for reuse during the other two phases.
+To substantiate our findings in~\cref{sec:state-obs}, we visualize additional KV state dynamics.
+In~\cref{fig:more-kv-states}, which visualizes the trajectories of the key and value states of the same masked token during decoding, both are closely aligned in both trajectory shape and magnitude, and both exhibit the same gradual–rapid–stable dynamic pattern.
+This result suggests that, for both key and value states, it is sufficient to update them only during the rapid-change phase, where these KV states can be safely cached for reuse during the other two phases.
 We hypothesize that this rapid change arises because tokens are particularly sensitive to changes in their local context.
 Specifically, at step $t$, if a masked token $x_t^i$ is located near another masked token $x_t^j$ that is decoded, then at step $t+1$ the embedding of $x_t^j$ changes from \lstinline{[MASK]} to the embedding of a concrete token.
 This provides $x_t^i$ with additional contextual information; the smaller the distance $\lvert i-j \rvert$, the more tightly constrained the context becomes, thereby substantially altering the model’s representation of $x_t^i$.
 These observations motivate the introduction of distance-aware decay into the certainty density, as defined in~\cref{eq:density}.